-Making your own Christmas cards can be exciting for the kids, and computer printers make the process fast and easy.
+Make homemade Christmas cards with the whole family.
+It’s one of those Christmas activities that can be exciting for the kids, and computer printers make the process fast and easy.
 You can also decorate the cards by hand for a more personal touch.
 It might be the only mail you send all year, but try to mail the cards instead of delivering emailed greetings.
 If you prefer, you can get the family together for a professional photo, but enlist the kids to address and personalize the cards.

 18. Host a Talent Show

-Even if your family doesn’t show traditional talent, hosting a talent competition can spark creativity and create a lot of laughs.
+Even if your family doesn’t show traditional talent, hosting a talent competition is a wonderful way to spark creativity and create a lot of laughs.
 The show can be as serious or silly as you prefer, and family members will often spend a good part of each year planning for their closeups.
 The talents can be kooky if you prefer, and that can inspire even greater efforts of creativity.

 19. Set Up a Hot Chocolate Bar